sim248/SpheroidUnityExporter/README.md

 ![](images/02---create-app-1.png)

-Enter the app name, leave the check on the "Create a layer corresponding to this app" box and click the "Create App" button.
+Enter the app name "XR Flappy", leave the check on the "Create a layer corresponding to this app" box and click the "Create App" button.
 The app will be created along with the layer you will later use to publish the app into.